openvinotoolkit/open_model_zoo/demos/python_demos/text_to_speech_demo/README.md

-# Text-to-speech Python* Demo
+# Text-to-speech Python\* Demo

 ## Description:
-This topic demonstrates how to run the ForwardTacotron + WaveRNN demo application, which produces a audio file for a given input text file.
+The text to speech demo show how to run the ForwardTacotron and WaveRNN models to produce an audio file for a given input text file.
-The text to speech demo based on https://github.com/as-ideas/ForwardTacotron and https://github.com/fatchord/WaveRNN repositories.
+The demo is based on https://github.com/as-ideas/ForwardTacotron and https://github.com/fatchord/WaveRNN repositories.

 ## How It Works